willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 With the fitted demographic models, we constructed the Kernel $K$ of the IPM following Equation @eq:kernel.
 We employed the mid-point rule to perform the discrete-form integration of the continuous $K$ [@Ellner2016].
-This involved discretizing $K$ using bins with a size of 0.1 cm, considered appropriate for obtaining unbiased estimates [@zuidema2010integral].
+This involved discretizing $K$ using bins of 0.1 cm, which are considered appropriate for obtaining unbiased estimates [@zuidema2010integral].
 Finally, we computed the asymptotic population growth rate ($\lambda$) using the leading eigenvalue of the discretized matrix $K$.

 ## Perturbation analysis